12axel/Data-Analytics-With-Apache-Spark/README.md

 ## Project Disclaimer:

 All deliverables in this repository were collaboratively created by the project team.
-This repository is maintained solely for portfolio and purposes.
+This repository is maintained solely for portfolio purposes.
 I do not claim sole ownership of the code or documents presented in it.